 The complete list of buy orders and sell orders are listed in the market’s order book, which can be viewed on the exchange.
 The buy orders are called bids, since people are bidding on the prices to buy Bitcoin.
-However, the sell orders are called asks, since they show the asking price that the sellers request.
+The sell orders are called asks, since they show the asking price that the sellers request.

-Whenever people refer to Bitcoin’s “price,” they are actually referring to the price of the last trade conducted on a specific exchange.
-This important distinction occurs because there is no single, global Bitcoin price that everyone follows.
-And sometimes, Bitcoin’s price in other countries can be different from Bitcoin’s price in the US, since the major exchange in these countries include different trades.
+Whenever people refer to Bitcoin’s “price”, they are actually referring to the price of the last trade conducted on a specific exchange.
+This important distinction occurs because, unlike US dollars for example, there is no single, global Bitcoin price that everyone follows.

-Aside from the price, you will also sometimes see the terms high and low.
-These terms refer to the highest and lowest prices in the last 24 hours.
+For instance, Bitcoin’s price in certain countries can be different from its price in the US, since the major exchanges in these countries include different trades.
+Note: Next to the price, you will sometimes also see the terms high and low.
+These terms refer to the highest and lowest Bitcoin prices in the last 24 hours.

-In other words, you might end up buying three Bitcoins at one price, and the other two at a higher price.
-In a market order, you don’t stop buying Bitcoin until the amount requested is reached.
-With market orders, you may end up paying more than you intended, so be careful.
+In other words, in a market order, you don’t stop buying or selling Bitcoins until the amount requested is reached.
+With market orders, you may end up paying more or selling for less than you intended, so be careful.

 Let’s say that you place a limit order to buy five Bitcoins at $10,000 per coin.
 Then you could end up only owning 4 Bitcoins, because there were no other sellers willing to sell you the final Bitcoin at $10,000.
 The remaining order for 1 Bitcoin will stay there, until the price hits $10,000 again, and the order will then be fulfilled.

-It’s basically an order that tells the exchange the following: If the price drops by a certain percentage or to a certain level, I will sell my Bitcoins at the preset price, so I will lose as little money as possible.
+It’s basically an order that tells the exchange the following: If the price drops by a certain percentage or to a certain point, I will sell my Bitcoins at the preset price, so I will lose as little money as possible.
 A stop-loss order acts like a market order.